 The charging network side of this story receives less attention than the cars, but it may be more important.

-Here is the problem with megawatt-class charging: the grid cannot deliver it reliably.
-A single 1,500 kW charger draws more power than a small apartment building.
-Install twenty of them at a highway service area and you need a dedicated substation, which takes years to permit and build in most countries.
+Here is the problem with megawatt-class charging: the grid connection is often the constraint.
+A single megawatt-class charger can draw more power than a small apartment building.
+Install many of them at a highway service area and the site needs either a much stronger grid connection, station-side storage, load management, or all three.

 The Song Ultra as Strategic Wedge